 The area for the proposed Valemount Glacier Destination Resort, which is expected to be the largest year-round ski resort in North America with the third tallest vertical drop out of any ski area on earth, could be described as a “mini AK.”
-Once completed, the resort will have up to 12,448 acres of skiable terrain and over 6,500 feet of vertical drop giving it the most vertical out of any ski resort in North America by far.
+Once completed, the resort will have up to 12,448 acres of skiable terrain and over 6,500 feet of vertical drop, giving it the most vertical out of any ski resort in North America by far.

 The European alps-like ski Mecca would cover an area of nearly 31 square miles across a range of the Cariboo Mountains in the interior of British Columbia.
-Plans have been proposed and the project has received the blessing of the Simpcw First Nation, an indigenous community with over 12.3 million acres of unceded territory in BC.
+Plans have been proposed, and the project has received the blessing of the Simpcw First Nation, an indigenous community with over 12.3 million acres of unceded territory in BC.
 The First Nation community has even gone as far as to contribute several hundred acres of land to the project, with revenue-sharing plans in mind.

 — CFJC Today Kamloops (@CFJC_Today) March 7, 2018

 Approved in 2017, Valemount Glacier Destinations and its partners have already spent roughly $2.3 million on the first phase of the three-phase project, according to CBC Canada.
-Yet, although plans have been proposed and an initial investment has been made, the actual construction phase of VGD Resort’s Master Plan still hasn’t to come to fruition as several building constraints and financial dealings still need to be sorted out.
+Although plans have been proposed and an initial investment has been made, the actual construction phase of VGD Resort’s Master Plan still hasn’t come to fruition as several building constraints and financial dealings still need to be sorted out.

 The behemoth resort is to be placed on Mt.
 Arthur Meighen near the humble Canadian village of Valemount that has a quiet population of about 1,000, a delicious pizza joint, a beautiful mountain bike park, and an award-winning brewery.
 The town is about a five-hour drive away from the nearest international airport in Edmonton, AB.
 Valemount has a small airport that is currently too small to support large commercial airlines from flying in ski tourists.
 But as the gears on this project begin to turn faster and faster, this may change.

-Owen Torgerson, the village’s mayor since 2018, sat down with me for a socially-distanced, FaceTime interview about the current status of the resort project.
+Owen Torgerson, the village’s mayor since 2018, sat down with me for a socially-distanced FaceTime interview about the current status of the resort project.
 He, like myself, was beyond eager to talk about how to get this beast of a ski hill out of the planning phase and into the building phase.